kavidey/quantum-simulation/README.md

 You can run quantum programs using this tool online at: <http://quantum-simulation-172617.appspot.com/>
-A full description of the programming language and gates is available here:
+A full description of the programming language and gates is available [here](language.md)